alemari7/HW1_IDD/README.md

 ## Topic Selection

-We have chosen the topic of **Artificial Intelligence (AI)** for this project.
+We have chosen the topic of **Machine Translation (MT)** for this project.
 A total of 323 HTML files have been downloaded from arXiv, focusing on AI-related papers.

 ## Data to be Extracted